 ‘Marat/Sade’ is a play-within-the-play, performed at the asylum of Charenton outside of Paris, and it takes place fifteen years after the death of the revolutionary, Jean-Paul Marat, who was killed in his bathtub in 1793 by Charlotte Corday, “a simple Normandy lass” who had fallen in with the political group, les Girondins and saw Marat as the devil himself.
 The play is a reenactment of the killing of Marat, who was an extreme radical in the French Revolution.
 He became a pillar of the group, les Jacobins, which later led to Robespierre and La Terreur, the Reign of Terror.

 I remember well the surrealistic/expressionistic stage sets and the costumes that were designed by Weiss’s third Swedish wife, Gunilla Palmstierna.
 Le Marquis de Sade (here called simply Monsieur de Sade) is the director of the play within the play and to the dismay of Coulmier, the director of the insane asylum, things get quite out of hand at times in the revolutionary fervor of the inmates.
-“A profound meditation on the nature of revolution, on power and its abuses, means and ends, Marat/Sade is also great theater.”
-8
+“A profound meditation on the nature of revolution, on power and its abuses, means and ends, Marat/Sade is also great theater.
+(The complete review’ Review)

-Later on, Allan and I saw quite a remarkable play by Tom Stoppard in the spring of 1968 – ‘Rosencrantz and Guildenstern are Dead’.
+Later on, we saw quite a remarkable play by Tom Stoppard in the spring of 1968 – ‘Rosencrantz and Guildenstern are Dead’.
 It was performed at the Eugene O’Neill Theatre, and was directed by Derek Coldby – an absurdist takeoff on Hamlet, enacted by these two halfwits, who have extremely minor roles in Shakespeare’s Hamlet.

 John and I were later to see more Tom Stoppard in London and Paris, some very good, some less so.